atitan/MFRC522_Ruby/README.md

 ## Hardware

-This library assumes you have the reader connected to SPI0 CE0 on Raspberry Pi, and the NRSTPD(RST) pin is connected to BCM24.
+This library assumes you have the reader connected to SPI0 CE0 on Raspberry Pi.

 If not, adjust the parameters when calling MFRC522 initialize method.

+NRSTPD(RST) pin should be connected to 5V or something logically HIGH.

 ## Supported RFID tags